WA Cruising Guide Version 5.3

-This new edition is a major revision of the previous edition published in 2014.
+The 5th edition, now in its third update (v5.3), was a major revision of the 4th edition published in 2014.
 It includes dozens of new diagrams and several hundred new items of information.
 The first part of the guide covers weather, tides, passage planning, communications, emergency services, marine animals and government departments.
 The second part contains specific pilotage information on many anchorages, showing suitable spots to anchor, dangers, the amount of protection, tidal information, places of interest, history of the area, and local contact details.

-The guide is available in two electronic formats, downloadable here without charge:
+The guide will soon be available in two electronic formats, downloadable here without charge:

 - A pdf file, for reading on any computer, tablet or smartphone with Acrobat Reader installed.

-The pdf file is about 70MB and the ePub file is about 185MB, so a reasonable internet connection is required for sensible download times.
+The pdf file is about 70MB and the ePub file is about 180MB, so a reasonable internet connection is required for sensible download times.
 Once downloaded, you do not need an internet connection unless you want to use the live links in the document.
-Hardcopy versions will not be offered, but anyone can print out all or part of a copy if they wish.

 To download your free copy of this invaluable resource:

-The current edition is version 5.20.
-It contains more than 150 changes and updates since version 5.1 was issued in December 2017.
-It will be updated at regular intervals so if you wish to be notified when a new version is available for download, send an email now to email@example.com
+The current edition is version 5.3 (files are labelled 530).
+It contains more than 100 changes and updates since version 5.2 was issued in January 2019.
+If you wish to be notified when the next version becomes available for download, send an email now to email@example.com

-The changes and updates derive mostly from reports submitted by users of the guide.
-Anyone wishing to contribute further knowledge, whether by correcting errors or providing new information, is asked to email the editor at firstname.lastname@example.org
+The changes and updates we make derive mostly from reports submitted by users of the guide.
+Anyone wishing to contribute further knowledge for the next version, whether by correcting errors or providing new information, is asked to email the editor at firstname.lastname@example.org

 To go behind the scenes and find out how the guide has been prepared, download this document: click here to download How and Why doc.